Yujia-Yan/moduleconf/README.md

 ### Support for configuration class containing complex type

 It currently supports nested configuration classes and deserialization will be performed according to the prototype configuration object provided.
+For complex classes requiring special handling for serialization/deserialization, just implement toDict/loadDict method inside the class, and they can be used as configuration classes as well.

 ### Support for nested configuration file